 While these Scribble Cookies from My Sweet Mexico aren't necessarily a traditional Mexican sweet, author Fany Gerson's childhood fondness for them guaranteed them a spot in her cookbook.
 These are the kind of cookies that little kids dream about—sandwiches of shortbread and creamy chocolate filling topped with squiggles of even more chocolate.

-Entries tagged with 'My Sweet Mexico'
+'My Sweet Mexico' on Serious Eats

 While baking these little White Pecan Cookies from Fany Gerson's My Sweet Mexico I thought they were going to be almost identical in texture to the Amaretti I had made a few weeks ago.
 Sure, there was the almond versus pecan factor, but a nut is a nut, right?
 As it turned out, these cookies couldn't be more different from their Italian cousins.